Ebikabowei Victor-Ben: Personal life

-In 2021, Ebikabowei Victor-Ben achieved a significant academic milestone by graduating with a first-class honors degree in International Relations and Diplomacy from Baze University in Abuja.
-His education has equipped him with valuable insights and skills that he aims to apply in addressing the challenges faced by his community and the broader Niger Delta region.
+In 2021, Ebikabowei Victor-Ben graduated with a first-class honors degree in International Relations and Diplomacy from Baze University in Abuja.

 Militancy and activism

 Boyloaf joined the newly formed Movement for the Emancipation of the Niger Delta in 2006.
 Boyloaf soon rose to prominence in the ranks of MEND due to his expert commanding skills and was ranked 3rd highest in the ranks of MEND after Dokubo-Asari and Henry Okah.
 The name Boyloaf became well known throughout the Niger Delta and Boyloaf recruited hundreds of men and turned them into well trained soldiers.
 By 2008 Boyloaf had influence over many soldiers and people throughout the Niger Delta region.
 On August 27, 2009 Boyloaf was granted amnesty by the 13th Nigerian president Umaru Musa Yar'Adua GCFR in Port Harcourt.
 He was the first militant and MEND member to receive amnesty from the federal government of Nigeria.
 After him, others followed.

 Soon after leaving MEND he became active in the Nigerian political scene.
 On October 1, 2010 MEND planted two bombs in the capital Abuja killing 12 people and wounding 17.
 Boyloaf was arrested but soon released.
 Boyloaf was arrested again on January 13, 2012 after a car bomb had exploded in a town he had been in the previous day.
 Again he released soon after.
 In late 2012 Boyloaf began promoting the Nigerian president Goodluck Jonathan for the 2015 Nigerian election.
 Due to the spike in MEND's activities in early 2013 Boyloaf was yet again arrested on February 4, 2013 and again released soon after.
 Even though Boyloaf's days of militancy are far behind him he says that if there is no progress in the Niger Delta and the people of the delta continue to suffer he will return to fighting.